What happens when you sustain a head injury during an accident?

-Are there distinctive differences between the helmet of your average rider, the off-road biker and the long distance traveler?
+Are there distinctive differences between the helmet of your average rider, the off-road biker, and the long-distance traveller?

 No matter what type of riding you do, you should always buy the best helmet your money can buy.

-The off-road rider favours the typical Motocross style helmet with an extended chin bar, peak and instead of a visor choose to fit a pair of purpose-made goggles that keeps dust at bay and away from the eyes.
+The off-road rider favours the typical Motocross style helmet with an extended chin bar, peak and instead of a visor chooses to fit a pair of purpose-made goggles that keep dust at bay and away from the eyes.

 Rider or pillion, female or child, makes no difference.
-Both should be kitted with the best fitting helmet and what they can afford.
-You do however get helmets for kids, but in the same way you would not compromise on your own helmet quality, you should not compromise on the quality of your child’s helmet.
+Both should be fitted with the best-fitting helmet and what they can afford.
+You do however get helmets for kids, but in the same way, you would not compromise on your own helmet quality, you should not compromise on the quality of your child’s helmet.
 When on a ride, my pillions’ safety (wife or child) is more important to me than my own; but that’s just me.

 Are there special considerations for those often having to ride in bad weather when it comes to choosing the correct helmet?

-You can never prepare enough for bad weather like riding in rain.
-There are products on the market that will help prevent visors from fogging up on the inside, and even a water repellent coating you can apply to the outside causing rain drops to run off the visor maintaining a clear view at all times.
+You can never prepare enough for bad weather like riding in the rain.
+There are products on the market that will help prevent visors from fogging up on the inside, and even a water-repellent coating you can apply to the outside causing raindrops to run off the visor maintaining a clear view at all times.